-Runners up are divided into two categories: in the younger category (7 – 9), Lark Haselden came second with her poem Squirrel, Arthur Bache is third for his poem to a crow, One of a Kind, and Halima Yasir is highly commended for her poem to a honey bee.
+Runners up in the younger category (7 – 9), Lark Haselden came second with her poem Squirrel, Arthur Bache is third for his poem to a crow, One of a Kind, and Halima Yasir is highly commended for her poem to a honey bee.

 In the older age group (10 – 12) Pauline Burrows is second with her poem Weeping Willow, Beatrice Widmer is third for her poem Deer, and Josh Copson is highly commended for his excellent poem on a Rowan tree.

 Congratulations to everyone who entered, and to all the teachers, staff and parents who ensured the entries reached us.
-The standard was very high and we enjoyed reading your poems very much indeed.
 Please download, print out and personalise a special certificate to give to each child who entered a poem into the competition.

 Royal Society of Literature Poems for Peace Competition